nilesr/formgen/README.md

 ### Menus

 In customJs you need to set `menu`.
+The different types of menus that you can have are listed here

+	menu = {"label": "Menu Title Here", "type": "menu", "contents": [ {"label": "Button Text 1", "type": "list_view", "table": "some_table"}, {"label": "Button Text 2", "type": "group_by", "table": "some_table", "grouping": "some_group_by_column"},
+			{"label": "Button Text 3", "type": "collection", "table": "some_table", "column": "some_column", "value": "some_value"},
+			{"label": "Button Text 4", "type": "static", "table": "some_table", "query": "SELECT * FROM health_facility WHERE regionLevel2 = ?
+AND facility_type = ?", "args": ["North", "community_hospital"], "explanation": "Health facilities in the region level 2 ? of the type ?"},
+			{"label": "Button Text 5", "type": "js", "function": function() { alert('Some javascript'); }},
+			{"label": "Button Text 6", "type": "html", "page": "config/assets/some_page.html" },
+			{"type": "group_by", "table": "some_table", "grouping": "some_column"}
+		]}

-A `menu` is either a triplet of strings `["Value to display on the screen", "table_id", "something appended to the list view path]`.
-So for example, to make a buttom that opens a list of `health_facilities` where admin_region is Dowa, you would set
+For example, to make a buttom that opens a list of `health_facilities` where admin_region is Dowa, you would set

-	menu = ["Menu Title", null, [
+	menu = {"label": "Menu Title", type": "menu", "contents": [ {"label": "Button text", "type": "collection", "table": "health_facility", "column": "admin_region", "value": "Dowa"}
-		["Button text", "health_facility", "admin_region = ?/Dowa"]
-	]]

-You only need to set the table id on the buttons that will open a list view, or on buttons that are going to open a group by and you want the name of the column that you're going to group by to be automatically translated by setting a literal boolean `true` as the button text.

-If you pass in a boolean true for the title, it assumes you want a group by, interprets the third value in the triplet as a column id and attempts to pull the localized column name from the metadata of the table id (second item in the triplet).

-You can set the second value to the magic `_html` and the third value will be understood as a relative path and passed to `odkTables.launchHTML`.
+	]}

-A menu can also have embedded menus, simply pass a list as the third element in the triplet.
-For example:
+A menu can also have embedded menus using the `menu` type

-	menu = ["Main Title", null, [
+	menu = {"label": "Main Title", "type": "menu", "contents": [
 			// Will display all health facilities
-			["View All Health Facilities", "health_facility", ""],
+			{"label": "View All Health Facilities", "type": "list_view", "table: "health_facility"],
-			// Will group by admin region and display "By Admin Region" for the button's text [true, "health_facility", "admin_region"],
+			// Will group by admin region and display "By Admin Region" for the button's text {"type": "group_by", "table": health_facility", "grouping": "admin_region"},
-			["Launch another page", "_html", "assets/config/some_other_page.html"],
-			["This is an embedded menu", null, [
+			{"label": "Launch another page", "type": "html", "page": "assets/config/some_other_page.html"}, {"label": "This is an embedded menu", "type": "menu", "contents": [ {"type": "group_by", "table": "health_facility", "grouping": "delivery_type"},
-				[true, "health_facility", "delivery_type"],
-				["By Reserve Stock Requirement", "health_facility", "vaccine_reserve_stock_requirement"]
-				["All refrigerators in the health facility Dowa that were installed before 1995", "refrigerators", "STATIC/SELECT * FROM refrigerators JOIN health_facility ON health_facility._id = refrigerators.facility_row_id WHERE health_facility.admin_region = ?
-AND refrigerators.year < 1995/[\"Dowa\"]/refrigerators in health facilities in the admin region ? that were installed before 1995"]
+				{"label": "By Reserve Stock Requirement", "type": "group_by", "table": "health_facility", "grouping": "vaccine_reserve_stock_requirement"}, {"label": "All refrigerators in health facilities in the admin region of Dowa that were installed before 1995", "type": "static", "table": "refrigerators", "query": "SELET * FROM refrigerators JOIN health_facility ON health_facility._id = refrigerators.facility_row_id WHERE health_facility.admin_region = ?
+AND year < ?", "args": ["Dowa", 1995], "explanation": "refrigerators in health facilities in the admin region ? that were installed before ?"}, ]}
-			]]
-		]]
+		]}

 You also need to set the `list_views` variable to a dictionary.
 So for the above example,